Precautions for Coronavirus (COVID-19)

-- The Centers for Disease Control (CDC) recommends wearing cloth face coverings in public settings.
-These cloth coverings should not be surgical masks or N-95 respirators, as medical equipment must be reserved for healthcare use only.
+- The Centers for Disease Control (CDC) recommends wearing masks or face coverings in public.
+These masks should not be N-95 respirators, as medical equipment must be reserved for healthcare use only.

-- If you are sick, an initial phone consultation with your doctor’s office may help prevent the spread of illness but also alleviate congestion in medical facilities.
+- If you are sick, an initial phone consultation with your doctor’s office may help prevent the spread of illness, and also alleviate congestion in medical facilities.

 - While there is currently no vaccination against COVID-19, if you have not had a flu or pneumonia shot, you can still get one to protect yourself from other illnesses.
 Preventing the flu and pneumonia can help medical facilities avoid overcrowding.